StephanThierry/nodejs4synologynas/README.md

 A good indication that a process is still running in the background is the error `EADDRINUSE`.
 Which indicated that the system still thinks there is a process listening to the specified port.

-### Running the NodeJS REST service on port 80 using a custom subdomain name (optional):
+### Running the Node.js REST service on port 80 using a custom subdomain name (optional):
-Theoretically you could run everything through the NodeJS server.
+Theoretically you could run everything through the Node.js server.
 Even serving static files etc. Thus eliminating the need for another webserver completely.
-But the built-in Nginx server does offer a lot of flexiblility and ease-of-use that, in NodeJS, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
+But the built-in Nginx server does offer a lot of flexiblility and ease-of-use that, in Node, would require in a lot of custom code to route everything coming in on port 80 to the correct place.
 So I'll assume you want to use the standard Nginx webserver in the "Web Station"-package for serving PHP- and static files.
-We will also be using the Nginx server to route the traffic to the correct NodeJS application based on the requested host-header.
+We will also be using the Nginx server to route the traffic to the correct Node application based on the requested host-header.

 1. If you don't have a domain, or your DNS information has not yet propagated, you can edit this file: PC: ```C:\Windows\System32\drivers\etc\hosts``` using Notepad in Admin mode (or just use VS Code).
 On Mac open a concole and use: ```sudo nano /etc/hosts```
     1. Add a line to the file: ```[SynologyIP] [subdomain.domain.com]```